amandeepsinghkhanna/obsidian_vault_notes/Coursera Courses/How to win data science competitions.md

 x = x*idf
 sklean.feature_extraction.text.TfidfVectorizer
 ```
 Another method to extract features from textual information is to use Ngrams.
 In Ngrams, we not only add columns corresponding to the word, but also columns corresponding to inconsequent words.
+Careful text preprocessing can help the performance of the bag of words approach drastically.

 2. <b>Word Embeddings</b>